Lathallan School take the health and wellbeing of its pupils seriously.

 As a small school, pupils will always have this opportunity that gives all the chance to develop teamwork skills and many the honour of captaincy.

 At Lathallan we are very proud that our pupils achieve on the sports field too.
-Our teams have had a fantastic range of successes, including representation in the Scotland team for rugby, as well as regional representation in a variety of sports.
+Our pupils have had a fantastic range of successes, including National records in archery, national representation in shooting and places in the Scotland team for rugby and netball.

 At Lathallan School we appreciate how important health and fitness is to a child’s overall well-being.
 Not only do games and sports promote fitness, it also helps a child develop coordination and new skills, as well as enjoying working in a team and developing their confidence.